 Here is the part that threw me off base : Sangean informs me that the DAR-101 does NOT do an actual card format but just clears the data (recordings).
 So the "on board" format function is [somewhat] improperly labeled.
 Software version : V 1.05b1475 .

-However I'm still having minor skipping issues (more so with the first file on a card) .
+However I'm still having minor skipping issues (with the first file on a card) .
 "Rec Auto Save" still may be a very good idea to keep on .
 It's set at 1 hour as default .

 NOTES : FAT 16 is just labeled as FAT in Windows XP as one does a format (using external computer).
 I would NOT use the "Quick Format" option .
 Both SD cards used were a normal " 2 " speed class .
-We have not done testing with higher speed cards (4, 6 or 10) at time this report was done.
-I may do this at a later date ??
+We have not done testing with higher speed cards (4, 6 or 10) at time this report was done ??